Wind & Wuthering

-Wind & Wuthering is the eighth studio album by English progressive rock band Genesis.
-It was released on 17 December 1976 on Charisma Records and is their last studio album to feature guitarist Steve Hackett.
+Wind & Wuthering is the eighth studio album by the English progressive rock band Genesis.
+It was released on December 17th, 1976 on Charisma Records and is their last studio album to feature guitarist Steve Hackett.
 Following the success of their 1976 tour to support their previous album A Trick of the Tail, the group relocated to Hilvarenbeek in the Netherlands to record a follow-up album, their first recorded outside the UK.
 Writing and recording caused internal friction, as Hackett felt some of his contributions were dropped in favour of material by keyboardist Tony Banks.